Hadisekhtami/PlantShop_Website/README.md

 # PlantShop_Website
-  A Sample Design ForPlantShop Website Use:Html,CSS, Bootstrap
+  A Sample Design For PlantShop Website Use:Html,CSS,Bootstrap